 Comfort is subjective and can be dependent on hand size.
-To test this metric, we had people with small hands, medium hands, and large hands grip each knife and offer feedback on the fit.
+To test this metric, we had people with small, medium, and large hands grip each knife and offer feedback on the fit.

-Some of the comfort of a knife handle is in the material.
-The Mercer and OXO knives both use a rubbery non-slip handle material.
+A portion of a knife handle's comfort lies in the material.
+The Mercer and OXO knives both utilize a rubbery non-slip handle material.
 It may not look as sleek or high-end, but it does add to the functionality of a knife that you may be using with wet hands.

-Another factor that contributes to the comfort is the shape of the handle.
+Another factor that contributes to comfort is the shape of the handle.
 One that is ergonomically shaped like your hand that also offers a bolster toward the blade and a curved end toward the butt of the knife to keep your hand in place will feel the most secure for tough jobs like cutting into butternut squash and pineapple.
-For slicing tasks that require force, the Mercer knife features our favorite and most comfortable grip.
+The Mercer knife features our favorite and most comfortable grip for slicing tasks that require force.
 The Victorinox also offers a nice shape to keep your hand positioned correctly on the handle, but the overall shape is square and less ergonomic.
 The identical twin knives from Orblue and Zulay use a stainless-steel handle that is comfortably rounded and feels good in your hand.
 Japanese bread knives like the Tojiro and the Pure Komachi have small straight handles that seem like they'd be hard to hold, but we found that when your blade is sharp and thin, it slices so easily that little pressure is needed and the small handle offers more finesse.